The Whole Story Blog

 Understanding the hidden architecture of stories is the key to getting to The End.
 This series of posts looks at the Seven Elements that all stories share.
 When you hit all seven elements, you’ll have a story that works.
 Miss an element, misunderstand an element, or lack clarity on an element, and you’ll struggle to write a story that works.
 In Part 1, we look at your Open and your Inciting Incident.

-How to Write Engaging Worldbuilding
+The Secret to Engaging Worldbuilding

 Worldbuilding is not something just speculative fiction writers need to think about.
 All stories need worldbuilding.
 It’s what grounds the reader in the characters’ world.
 Without it, it’s hard for readers to fully understand the story and the characters.